 There is also a significant number of Mobile Virtual Network Operators (MVNO) in Australia:

 These companies purchase wholesale mobile services from the MNOs, provide services under their own brand and typically provide their own billing and customer care.

-Key MNVOs in Australia include Amaysim, Kogan Mobile, Aldi Mobile, Ovo Mobile, Boost Mobile, Lebara Mobile and Virgin Mobile.
+Key MVNOs in Australia include Amaysim, Kogan Mobile, Aldi Mobile, Ovo Mobile, Boost Mobile, Lebara Mobile and Virgin Mobile.

 Mobile broadband usage continues to grow strongly, a trend which will continue in the wake of the marketing of a wide range of affordable and more capable devices, and of LTE population coverage which by 2018 had reached about 98%.

 4.5G and 5G are the new frontiers linked to wearable device communications and other IoT and M2M activities.
 Telstra clearly has both the IoT and the M2M market in its sights – the many interconnectivity aspects involved in smart energy are especially high on the company’s list.